designstem/fachwerk/index.md

 -

+### Who are making this?

+Fachwerk is a part of <a ref="https://designstem.github.io/homepage">DesignSTEM</a> education initiative that creates immersive experiences for future learning.

+-

-### Why Vue?
-Why not React?
+### Why not React?

-While development the framework we wondered about it many times.
-We are big fans on React [MDX](https://github.com/mdx-js) ecosystem and tools like [Docz](https://www.docz.site) and [MDX-deck](https://jxnblk.com/mdx-deck/#0) have been a great inspiration for us.
+We keep wondering as well.
+As big fans on React [MDX](https://github.com/mdx-js) ecosystem and tools like [Observable](observablehq.com) those ideas have been a great inspiration for us.

-It is all about DesignSTEM's target audience, the primary use case we have.
-Main goal of the framework is make it instantly usable for everybody with the minimal knowledge of HTML.
-Educators and hobbyist are just about to graduate from jQuery, so build steps and other heavy Javascript tooling is not an option.

-VueJS offers this easy migration path, so it was a natural choice for Fachwerk.
+Our goal of the framework is make it instantly usable for everybody with the minimal knowledge of HTML.
+VueJS offers this and mixed with latest Javascript features it was a *Natürliche* choice for Fachwerk.